datasets/geo-ne-admin1/README.md

 The data comes from [Natural Earth][naturalearth], a community effort to make visually pleasing, well-crafted maps with cartography or GIS software at small scale.

 [Admin1][doc] is the biggest administrative subdivision of countries which is heterogeneous among countries.
-In federations like the United Kingdom or United States of America, admin1 represents states.
+In federations like the United States of America, admin1 represents states.
 In other country see [documentation][doc] or https://en.wikipedia.org/wiki/Table_of_administrative_divisions_by_country.

 The shape of the admin1 have four fields :